California Psalms

 panicking the eyes with unreasonable texture.

-9 Eyeless, he sees as well that a droning bumblebee or thrumming flicked wing
+9 Eyeless, he sees as well that a bumblebee song or thrumming flicked wing

 and rasping leaves and rustling bark a trunk has sloughed, and pungent